-Episode 35 “AIDS”: Michael Bronsky
+Episode 35 “AIDS”: with Michael Bronsky,

 Professor, Harvard University.

-“On a hot midsummer night in June of 1969, a group of police officers stormed into Greenwich Village’s tiny Stonewall Inn, one of Manhattans early gay and lesbian bars.
+On a hot midsummer night in June of 1969, a group of police officers stormed into Greenwich Village’s tiny Stonewall Inn, one of Manhattans early gay and lesbian bars.
 The patrons of Stonewall revolted.
-For many this confrontation would eventual become known as the Gay Liberation Movement.
+For many this confrontation would eventually become known as the Gay Liberation Movement.

 Beginning in the early 1980’s a terrifying and mysterious disease appeared.
-For the next twenty years the disease known as AIDS would eventually take the lives of over 100,000 people in New York City alone.
+For the next twenty years the disease known as AIDS, would eventually take the lives of over 100,000 people in New York City alone.
 Many would end up on Hart Island.

 This is their story.

 Camille Caracappa, a twenty-three-year-old nurse at Bellevue Hospital in the mid-1980s, was unprepared for a strange new outbreak that seemed to affect young men.
 They generally complained of the same symptoms: vomiting, diarrhea, chronic fatigue, weight loss, cough and shortness of breath, fever, chills and sores or lesions above and below the skin surface.

 Caracappa had seen them come in sudden waves, monitored their vital stats and asked her resident doctors which courses of treatment would best help them.
 They only gave her noncommittal answers, telling her to keep them comfortable and await test results.

 In an interview on Bellevue’s sixteenth floor she said, “In an instant, all I could feel was a wave of fear.”
 On a wall behind her was a sign that said, “The Only Difference between This Place and the Titanic Is…They Had a Band!”